conductor-is/quickbooks-desktop-api/README.md

 ## Requirements

-1. A Conductor API key pair: one secret key, one publishable key. **Please [sign up to join the beta](https://73a5v9t55ed.typeform.com/to/VRX7rfrN).**
+1. A Conductor account.
+Sign up [here](https://dashboard.conductor.is/sign-up).
-2. Node.js v16 or later.
+2. A QuickBooks Desktop instance for testing.
+If you don't have one, you can [create a free test instance](https://docs.conductor.is/qbd/test-instance).

 ## Documentation